murchie85/gossipSimulator/README.md

 ## Building Digital Fishwives

-In this project I (Adam McMurchie) plan to build a series of bots which will simulate how a world will evolve overtime via a colection of rules which defines risks and rewards of rumour creation.
+In this project I (Adam McMurchie) plan to build a series of bots which will simulate how a world will evolve overtime via a colection of rules which defines risks and rewards of gossip creation.
 These rules will be set at three tiers, environmental level, social level and household level.

  Dumb rules based optimisers will play part of the relatively disengaged population who partake in occasional gossiping.

  The Digital Fishwife: will be AI optimisers designed with two main optimisers in consideration:

- - Propagate Rumours
+ - Propagate Gossips
  - Gain Status by generating Rumors

- This may seem like the same thing, but one AI Optimiser will be tasked with keeping a rumour going and spreading it to as many people as possible.
+ This may seem like the same thing, but one AI Optimiser will be tasked with keeping a gossip going and spreading it to as many people as possible.

 Another optimiser will be tasked with gaining as much points by abusing the system to their benefit (it might not mean spreading it far and wide).